ezhopets/flask-bbox/README.md

 ## Description
-This is the python flask application, which takes pdf file with text layer as an input and outputs an archive with images.
-On each image every line within bbox.
+This is the python flask application, which takes pdf file with text layer as an input and produces an archive with images.
+On each image every line is within bbox.
 All bbox coordinates are taken from text layer, so if the user wants to have great result he should download pdf with "good" text layer.
 This application accepts files only with the pdf extension.